Share this page

 The Human Cost of Coal

-<>Check out our interactive health mapping feature or read summaries of the key findings of 21 scientific studies that show residents living near mountaintop removal coal mining suffer higher cancer rates, more birth defects, and have shorter life spans than other citizens.
+<>Our interactive health mapping feature shows how residents living near mountaintop removal coal mining suffer higher cancer rates and have shorter life spans than other citizens.

 Appalachian Voices • Coal River Mountain Watch • Heartwood • Keeper of the MountainsKentuckians for the Commonwealth